ScarletSmallRed/CloudIMTest/README.md

 ## Log

-More detail is  showed by links below:
+More detail is  showed in the link below:

 * [Log1(Git in Xcode)](Log1.md)